M66B/FairEmail/PRIVACY.md

 which in the end is always your choice and therefore optional (except of course connecting to the email server).

 Except for error reports (disabled by default), the app does not send any data to the developer.
+Error reports will automatically be deleted after one month, or earlier upon request.

+Data will **never** be sold or shared in any way.

 ## Overview